-The journey to Alexandria was] floor with straw to cover them-made in two ships, one carrying the medical personnel.
-Some time out a The lice were terribly bad and bussage was received from the ter a fortnight the Germans latter ship stating that £1200 had g pped their hair and put them been collected for the British Red g through the "de-louser."
+The journey to Alexandria was 1 floor with straw to cover them- made in two ships, one carrying the medical personnel.
+Some time out a The lice were terribly bad and bussage was received from the ter a fortnight the Germans latter ship stating that £1200 had appeal their hair and put them been collected for the British Red 2 through the "de-louser."
 The pris- Cross in appreciation of the wonovers then were given two blankets derful assistance given to prisoners and some clothing, these having in Germany.
-The men on Pte Cox's c been supplied by the British Red slips, being no less enthusiastic for the men also had been about the work of the Red Cross,
+The men on Pte Cox's been supplied by the British Red slips, being no less enthusiastic forcess.
+The men also had been about the work of the Red Cross. without tobacco or cigarettes for promptly took up a collection and

 Cairo.
-The next day they got leave 1 and one of the highlights was a n
+The next day they got leave ! and one of the highlights was a

-"We went right through the menu 1 British Red Cross I don't think and there was nothing deft but s any of us would have come out empty bottles when we got up to V go," Pte Cox said.
+"We went right through the menu I British Red Cross I don't think and there was nothing left but s any of us would have come out empty bottles when we got up to V go," Pte Cox said.
 "The bill for the F

-Pte Cox added that the men reflest; with lots of water.
+Pte Cox added that the men remostly appeared to be made out of ceived a wonderful welcome from beetroot tops and a little horse-the people when they arrived at an flest; with lots of water.
 There was Australian port.
 Soon he was home J again and very glad to be back on t